grip-on-software/monetdb-import/Database_structure.md

     -   **name** - VARCHAR(100): The human-readable name of the status category.
     -   **color** - VARCHAR(32): The color name of the status category.
+        This is NULL if the color was not obtained.

 -   **resolution**: Once an issue receives a status of Resolved or